In this article

 Yes.
 Anyone 16 and older needs a fishing license to fish public waters in South Carolina.
 The South Carolina Department of Natural Resources (SCDNR) issues all licenses and enforces fishing rules statewide.

 A separate Saltwater Recreational Fishing License is required for marine waters.
-Trout-stocked mountain streams require an additional Trout Stamp.
+There is no trout stamp: the freshwater license covers trout, including the stocked upstate mountain streams.

 South Carolina Fishing License Cost 2026